Ray Lankford

-Raymond Lewis Lankford (born June 5, 1967) is an American former professional baseball center fielder.
-He played in Major League Baseball (MLB) for the St. Louis Cardinals and San Diego Padres.
+Raymond Lewis Lankford (born June 5, 1967) is an American former professional baseball outfielder.
+He played 14 seasons in Major League Baseball (MLB) for the St. Louis Cardinals and San Diego Padres.
 He was known for his combination of power, speed, and defensive prowess.

 Early years

 Lankford was born in Los Angeles and grew up in Modesto, California, where he attended Grace M. Davis High School and played baseball and football.
 He later played baseball and football at Modesto Junior College.
 Lankford's uncle, Carl Nichols, was a professional baseball player and spent parts of six seasons in the major leagues.